 - The MERL Library contains a selection of books by or about Peter Shepheard.

-Please note the collection is stored offsite, please contact us a few days in advance of your visit.
+Please note the collection is stored offsite, please contact us at least five days in advance of your visit.